• Home

 But the Bantus got along fine with the animal herders, and traded with them, exchanging root crops, iron tools, salt and other things that they obtained from their extensive trade network for meat, hides and other animal products.
 Perhaps the Bantus avoided selling them their their best weaponry -- blades of hardened steel that were stiff and would hold a keen edge.

-But then tragedy struck the Bantus.
+But then tragedy struck the Bantus -- the Justinian Plague.

-Trouble in Africa and recovery
+Trouble in Africa and recovery of the Bantus

 When grain shipments to feed Roman soldiers arrived at African ports, the grain was accompanied by rats, fleas and bubonic plague.
 The plague was then passed on to flees that infested rats that were native to Africa, and spread throughout Africa, and especially to Bantu villages.
 The hunter-gatherers of Africa were less affected because they were less inclined to store food in their homes.